mikeagun/concat/README.md

   - **the continuation stack** -- this supports try-catch, debug-on-error, and cleanup handlers to e.g. release locks on shared data
     - this could also be handled via the work stack (e.g. insert flag in work stack at continuation point), but has given a nice clean separation between work to be evaluated and exception handling/cleanup code

-# Language Features:
-below are some of the features of the language (and VM):

 ### no explicit memory management
   - no GC -- all data lives on one of the stacks (and is freed when popped or the last reference is popped)